 Once training and eligibility requirements are met, candidates must submit a completed application, fees, and the following:

-- Verification of fellowship completion: A copy of the fellowship training certificate and a letter of recommendation from your program director.
+- Verification of fellowship completion: Letter of completion from your program director.

 - Senior Fellows must have completed 80% of program rotations to take the Allergy and Immunology Remote Exam.